Th876/TravelApp/README.md

 <h3>Application Features</h3>

-<p>The homepage, features a navigation menu bar that creates an orange underline when users hover over a specific navigation link.
-At the center of the homepage is the start button that leads users to the Bucket List Generator page.
+<p>The homepage features a navigation menu bar that creates an orange underline when users hover over a specific navigation link.
+At the center of the homepage is the start button that leads users to the Bucket List Generator page.</p>

-  the 'Start Game' button is disabled, which prompts the user to enter a name in order to play.
-As the user types a name, a warning message is displayed to ensure that an acceptable name format is given.
-What is not accepted is colored red and what is accepted is colored green.
-This name is later displayed on the quiz page as, for example, 'Player: Anna'.</p>
+<p>The first words on this page is a greeting to the user.
+There are several greeting options, namely, 'Good morning traveler', 'Good afternoon traveler', 'Good evening traveler', and 'Good night traveler'.
+The user is greeted with the greeting specific to their local time.</p>

 # Getting Started with Create React App